ourcaldo/indexnowjs-maindev/free-trial-implementation-plan.md

-# Free Trial Implementation Plan
+# Free Trial Implementation Plan (Revised Approach)
-**IndexNow Studio - Free Trial with Recurring Payment System**
+**IndexNow Studio - Free Trial with Parameter-Based System**

 ## Overview
-Transform the current Free Package system into a Free Trial model where users must provide credit card information to access trial periods.
-After the trial ends, automatic billing occurs through Midtrans recurring payments.
+Transform the current Free Package system into a Free Trial model using URL parameters and metadata.
+Users can choose "Subscribe" or "Start Free Trial" for Premium and Pro plans.
+The trial flow uses the same packages but with different payment processing and metadata tracking.

 ---